 Put yourself in your bird's position.
 Bright bursts of light, loud bang after bang after bang, and even the unusual smell of burning sulfur waking them up after they've been asleep.

-Anything that is unexpected and out of the ordinary routine and involves sensory overload will freak your parrot out and send it into flight or fight mode.
+Anything that is unexpected and out of the ordinary routine - plus, involves sensory overload can freak your parrot out and send it into flight or fight mode.

-Wing flapping, feather chewing, screaming, and all fear-related behaviors may ensue.
+You might observe wing flapping, feather chewing, screaming, and other fear-related behaviors.
 Some parrots are prone to developing ongoing trauma-related behaviors after such an event, especially if they've hurt themselves.
 So, you'll want to ensure that you are there to help your scared parrot.

-Anticipate that your pet bird may become extremely distressed during fireworks celebrations.
-Comfort your parrot by staying nearby and preparing them and their immediate environment.
+Anticipate that your pet bird might become extremely distressed during fireworks celebrations.
+Plan to support your parrot especially if this is their first fireworks or thunderstorm experience:

-USE GENTLE BIRD CALMING PRODUCTS: Avian relaxation supplements such asUnRuffledRx Parrot Calming Formula orUnRuffledRx Bird Calming Tea are very helpful in calming your parrots’ nerves on the big day.
+Get some bird calming supplements likeUnRuffledRx Parrot Calming Formula orUnRuffledRx Bird Calming Tea are very helpful in calming your parrots’ nerves on the big day.
 These natural supplements calm anxieties in parrots with no side-effects.
 Simply mix one of these supplements with your parrot's favorite fresh fruits and veggies for several days before the celebration.

 These five easy strategies may help your parrot cope with fireworks.
 For more individualized help, book a bird behavior consultation today.